- When Google is not deleting the search history, it's likely due to issues with the server or the connection.

 What do I do if Google is not deleting the search history?

 1. Try again in some time

-If you regularly clear the Google search history and are facing the problem for the first time, it could be a temporary issue with the server.
+If you regularly clear the Google search history and face the problem for the first time, it could be a temporary issue with the server.
 Or you could be having trouble with the Internet connection.
 Try restarting the computer and the modem/router.

-No matter what the underlying cause, it’s always better to wait for some time in these cases, and then try again.
-If Google is still not deleting the search history, head to the next method.
+No matter the underlying cause, it’s always better to wait for some time in these cases and then try again.
+If Google is still not deleting the search history, head to the following method.

 2. Re-login to your Google account